medined/D4M_Schema/README.md

 * Tedge and TedgeTranspose - the number of entries equals total number of entries.
 * TedgeDegree - the number of entries equals the number of ingested columns.
-* TedgeTxt - the number of entries equals the number of ingested rows.
+* TedgeText - the number of entries equals the number of ingested rows.

 These three values are the fundamental dimensions of the sparse matrix that is represented by the D4M schema.